PromptAI/promptdialog/index.md

 # Welcome to Prompt AI
 {: .no_toc .header }

+We are excited to introduce a major upgrade to PromptAI, now built on the MICA framework ([Link]).

-We introduce PromptDialog 2.0, an integrated development environment (IDE) and DevOps platform built on Multiple Intelligent Conversational Agents (MICA) ([GitHub Link]).
-MICA is a cutting-edge, open-source, agent-centric framework that stands apart from existing solutions such as AutoGen, CrewAI, LangChain, Amazon MAO, and Swarm.
-Unlike traditional agentic solutions that require extensive Python scripting, MICA enables users to define all agents within a single YAML file before launching the bot ([GitHub Example Link]).
-This streamlined approach significantly enhances development, maintenance, and testing efficiency by eliminating redundant coding and simplifying agent management.
+MICA is an open-source, agent-centric framework that sets itself apart from existing solutions such as AutoGen, CrewAI, LangChain, Amazon MAO, and Swarm, which rely heavily on extensive Python programming.
+With MICA, users can define all agents within a single YAML file before launching the bot ([GitHub Example Link]), significantly simplifying development and deployment.

+We have transitioned from Rasa to MICA, as we believe agent-based architecture is the future of service bot development.
+In PromptAI 2.0, everything revolves around agents—eliminating the need for separate NLU, state management, and response generation.
+This unified approach not only simplifies development but also enables downstream tasks such as automated testing and evaluation, making service bot management more efficient than ever.
+With advancements in LLMs (such as DeepSeek) and agent-based architecture, PromptAI 2.0 is designed to make building customer service bots simpler and more cost-effective.

 The following script demonstates a money transfer agent.
+A complete example is available at MICA  ([GitHub Link]).

 ```yaml
 transfer_money: